cgarciae/NDArray/README.md

 NDArray<Point>[2]([Point(x: 5.0, y: 7.0), Point(x: 8.0, y: 10.0)])
 */
 ```
-You can also apply generic transformations other the data, the previous could have been written as:
+You can also apply generic transformations over the data, the previous could have been written as:
 ```swift
 elementWise(a, b, apply: +)
 // or